Ichoran/teensy-stimulus/README.md

 4. The number of pulses that were missed (6 digits)
 5. Max error for starting a pulse, in microseconds (5 digits)
 6. Max error for ending a pulse, in microseconds (5 digits)
-7. Total number of microseconds off for starting pulses (10 digits)
+7. Cumulative number of microseconds of error for starting pulses (10 digits)
-8. Total number of microseconds off for ending pulses (10 digits)
+8. Cumulative number of microseconds of error for ending pulses (10 digits)

 Overall, the reply is 61 bytes long.
 There are no separators between the characters.

 This data will be preserved after the run is complete.
 Since this reporting is expensive and may itself induce timing errors, it is recommended to only call this between stimuli or during debugging.

+### Resetting

+After a run is complete, the previous program remains intact.
+Before setting parameters or running again, the program needs to be cleared or reset.

+To clear all stimuli, use `~.`.
+To refresh stimuli (to run the same protocol again), use `~"`.
+One cannot run a protocol or modify it after a run is complete unless it is either cleared or refreshed.
+A refreshed protocol can be modified (but only the last stimulus train(s) are available).

 ## Visual feedback